Convenience · Stockout

 Value compounds across multi-site operators.
 Chains with 100+ locations see the strongest returns.
 Fuel-dominant locations should expect impact concentrated on forecourt-to-store attach rate.

-Questions about stockout.
+Questions about convenience stockout.

 Convenience stockout